cathleys/challenge-longest-word/README.md

-visit the live site: [longest-word](https://joyful-beignet-335226.netlify.app/) solving one of the most common JS coding challenge.
+Visit the live site: [longest-word](https://joyful-beignet-335226.netlify.app/)

+- solving one of the most common JS coding challenge.